Berserker hypothesis: Background

 There is no reliable or reproducible evidence that aliens have visited Earth.
 No transmissions or evidence of intelligent life have been observed anywhere other than Earth in the Universe.
 This runs counter to the knowledge that the Universe is filled with a very large number of planets, some of which likely hold the conditions hospitable for life.
 Life typically expands until it fills all available niches.
 These contradictory facts form the basis for the Fermi paradox, of which the Berserker hypothesis is one proposed solution.

+Sentinel type Berserker

+In his science fiction novel "The Sentinel", Arthur C. Clarke propose that instead of an advanced civilisation sending a berserker to seek and destroy cosmic civilisations as they emerge past a given stage of development, a sentinel is placed in the vicinity of an emerging civilisation, passively waiting to be discovered by it, once this watched civilisation reaches the specific stage of development that allows it to reach and find it.

+In this approach, the placement of the sentinel would determine the target stage at which emerging civilisations should be eliminated; a moon of the home planet, a near-by planet, the edge of the solar system, or the nearest solar system, all entail different levels of technological advancement that the watched civilisation must reach before the sentinel is activated.

 Responses

 A key component of the hypothesis is that Earth's solar system has not yet been visited by a Berserker probe.
 In a 2013 analysis by Anders Sandberg and Stuart Armstrong at the Future of Humanity Institute at University of Oxford, they predicted that even a slowly replicated set of Berserker probes, if it were able to destroy civilizations elsewhere, would also very likely have already encountered (and destroyed) humanity.